 If needed (or preferred), you can also install WordPress manually.
 Here’s a great video tutorial about that process:

 E. Next Steps

-If you have any questions, please browse our support forums or open a ticket of your own.
-Otherwise, move onto the next sections to learn more about multisite (if you’re interested) and how to install plugins & themes (plus get started with WPMU DEV!)
+If you have any questions, please browse our other tutorials or reach out to us directly.
+Otherwise, move onto the next sections to learn more about multisite (if you’re interested) and how to install plugins & themes.